shree998/Campus-Expert/docs/benefits.md

 - An ebook copy of "Demystifying Public Speaking"
 - Eligibility for speaking opportunity travel support.
 Campus Experts who have completed this module can apply for funding to support travel and attendance at conferences or events where they may be speaking.
 You may also be invited to give talks at GitHub events and conferences, such as Field Day, Satellite, and Universe.

-## Module 4 - Community Management
+## Module 4 - Workshop Development

 Completing this module earns:
 - The "Workshop development" badge!